 A retirement village is any residential complex predominantly occupied by retired persons aged over 55 years who have entered into some form of contractual arrangement with the owner or operator of the village.
 There are approximately 595 retirement villages across NSW, accommodating more than 36,000 residents.

 Repairs, maintenance and replacement

 Strata retirement villages

 Retirement villages - links and contacts

 All retirement villages in NSW need to register that the land is being used as a retirement village.
-This is a requirement under the Retirement Villages Act 2010 and penalties may apply for failure to do so.
+This is a requirement under the law and penalties may apply for failure to do so.
 New villages must be registered before the operator enters into any village contracts with residents.

 Village operators need to complete Request form 11RN (Request to enter notification pursuant to Section 24A Retirement Villages Act 1999) available from the Land title dealing forms page of the Land and Property Information (LPI) website.
 On the Request form, the operator needs to identify the land (or the relevant part of the land) that is being used as a retirement village and the name of the retirement village.
 Registration is a once-only process.
 Upon registration, the relevant details become part of the public register of retirement villages available on Accommodation registers page.

 The register will enable retirement villages to readily receive important information about changes to the laws or other relevant matters from Fair Trading.

 If you have any questions about the rights of prospective residents, residents or operators under the Act contact the Fair Trading Specialist Support Unit on 9895 0297 or toll free on 1800 625 963.